RajSingh-123/SmartCaseStudy/README.md

 ---

 This `README.md` provides a clear and concise overview of the project, including the vision, contract functionality, and future developments.
-Adjust the contact details and contract address as necessary.